lprakashv/notes/leetcode-problems/dynamic-programming.markdown

 }
 ```

-## Q: All confusing (number rotated will have another meaning) numbers till ’N’
+## All confusing (number rotated will have another meaning) numbers till ’N’

 __Solution:__